lowski/screenshooter/README.md

   - en-US
   - de-DE
 # This is a list of all the simulators to use.
 The key is the exact name of the iOS Simulator
-# and the value is the identifier used
+# and the value is the identifier used.
 devices:
   iPhone 14 Plus: iphone_65
   iPhone 8 Plus: iphone_55